 Insurance

+Insurance is part of the core pest control business requirements, license paperwork, and regulations you have to satisfy before taking on a single customer.
 You’re going to need general liability insurance and commercial auto insurance.
 Expect to pay somewhere between $3,000 and $4,000 a year.
 Not negotiable.
 Get it done first.

 Equipment